 - Click ok to make save changes, restart windows and check there is no more WiFi Disconnect problem.

-These are some best working solutions to fix WiFi Keeps Disconnecting issue on Windows 10 laptops.
+These are some best working solutions to fix the WiFi Keeps Disconnecting issue on Windows 10 laptops.
 I hope after applying these solutions your problem will get solved.
-Still, have any query, suggestion about this issue feel free to comment below.
+Still, have any queries, or suggestions about this issue feel free to comment below.
 Also, read

 - How To Fix Device Driver Problems On Windows 10